 Agents can help their clients better understand the need for this insurance by bringing it up when it’s time to renew their general liability, property, and other lines of commercial insurance.
 Simply make it part of your annual review of their coverage.
 Ask them if they have employees who work outside the office.
 You’d be surprised how many companies have some type of on-premises exposure.

 A few points worth noting:

 - Employers often think they are already covered and don’t need this protection.
 General liability and property insurance don’t cover this type of exposure.
-Neither do bundled coverages such as business owners policies (BOP).
+Neither do bundle coverages such as business owners' policies (BOP).

 - Employers will tell you their employees would never steal from a customer.
 Unfortunately, studies show that workplace theft is a common occurrence.
 Business services protection gives your clients peace of mind should a theft occur.

 - The purchase of business services coverage allows your clients to advertise themselves as “bonded.”
 This is a real selling point for a services business.
 Customers often look for companies that are bonded or will require that a contractor be bonded.
 Being bonded can be a competitive advantage for your clients.